 Understanding forced ranking is crucial for HR professionals, business owners, and team leaders as it directly influences workforce management, employee motivation, and overall organizational strategy.
 Below are key points to explain its relevance:

-- Forced ranking can also increase employee engagement by motivating employees to perform better, knowing that their ranking influences potential career advancement, compensation, and rewards.
-However, it is important to balance competition with collaboration, ensuring that employees stay engaged without feeling undue pressure.
+• Forced ranking can also increase employee engagement by motivating employees to perform better, knowing that their ranking influences potential career advancement, compensation, intangible benefits and other rewards.
+However, it is important to balance competition with collaboration, ensuring employee engagement without feeling undue pressure.

 Types of Forced Ranking